 I'm Reverend Glyn Thomson I am the Vice Chair of Governors.
 I am married with a son and daughter, both of whom are grown up.
 We have three grandchildren.

 Having been involved in senior management for 28 years of my career which culminated in being a Chief Executive, I gained considerable experience in strategic leadership and management, finance, staff development and motivation, personnel issues and monitoring performance.
 I have needed to draw on this experience, since I became Chair of Governors in October 2013, and Vice Chair in September 2019 as I have worked closely with the Head Teacher in driving forward improvement in the school and seeking to establish strong governance.

 In July 2011 I retired after 44 years of work and I then trained for ordination with the Church of England.
 I was ordained in July 2013 and I am now part of the ministry team for St. Luke's (Princess Drive), St. Jude's, Stockbridge Village, St. George's, Huyton, and St. Mary's (Knowsley Village).

 Having three grandchildren makes me passionate about children being provided with top quality education and a positive experience whilst at Mab Lane.

 I’m Richard Reid.
 I am the new chair of governors, having taken over from Rev. Glyn Thomson in September 2019.
 I am a Lead Corporate Accountant for Seadrill, working in Liverpool city centre.
-I became a governor as part of an initiative by the governors to bring in someone from the private sector to give a different perspective on how the school is run and to further broaden the breadth of knowledge and expertise of the governors.
+I originally became a governor as part of an initiative by the governors to bring in someone from the private sector to give a different perspective on how the school is run and to further broaden the breadth of knowledge and expertise of the governors.